TheShonuff/My-Eleventy-Blog/content/who/index.md

 ![image](https://thedudeway.com/blog-images/jeep.jpg)

 It all started with an inline 6 1994 Jeep Wrangler.
 A curiosity grew into a passion of problem solving with my hands.
-After acquiring some basic skills I found an automotive repair shop willing to take on an apprentice.
+After acquiring some basic skills I found an automotive repair shop willing to take me on as an apprentice.
 There I worked under a Master Technician learning the what would need to progress forward.

 ![image](https://thedudeway.com/blog-images/vw.jpg)